Fabrizio Crestani: Career

 Crestani would not return to the series for 2008, instead moving to the Euroseries 3000 championship for GP Racing.
 Again, a fifth place championship position was the net result of the season including wins at Mugello, and a double at the Magione season finale.
 He finished 8th in the counterpart Italian series, which ran at the same time as the Euro series, at four of the first five rounds.
 He also forayed into the International Formula Master series, racing at Valencia, Pau and Brno for Euronova Racing.
 His best finish was first in the race at Pau – holding off champion Chris van der Drift by 0.058 seconds, giving him a total of 0.5 points in the championship.

 After Tiago Monteiro acquired the former BCN Competición team and renamed it as Ocean Racing Technology, Monteiro replaced both drivers from round one (Hiroki Yoshimoto and Luca Filippi), hiring Yelmer Buurman and Crestani to be the drivers to replace them from round two of the 2008–09 GP2 Asia Series season onwards.
 He scored no points and finished 28th in the championship.
 He resumed his Euroseries career with the TP Formula team, although he then switched to the Emmebi Motorsport outfit for the final round of the championship.
 He took six podium finishes, a pole position and a fastest lap from the 13 races to finish fourth in the championship and fifth in the concurrent Italian F3000 championship.

 Crestani had a fragmented 2010, competing four races in Auto GP for the DAMS and Trident teams, and six races for David Price Racing in the main GP2 Series after replacing Giacomo Ricci in the team.
 Due to lack of sponsorship, Fabrizio Crestani then undertook a full 2011 season in Auto GP with the Lazarus team alongside compatriot Fabio Onidi; he finished fourth in the championship.

 Crestani remained with Lazarus as the team made its GP2 Series début in 2012, and was partnered by Giancarlo Serenelli.

+In 2023, after a year away from the series, Crestani returned to the GT World Challenge Europe Endurance Cup, driving alongside Ricky Capo and Sam Neary for GRT Grasser Racing Team.

+and in 2025, he started in Mugello and was disqualified for his behavior.......